TomKealy/TomKealy.github.io/_posts/2021-03-05-More-Complex-Regularised-Linear-Regressions.md

 categories: optimisation
 ---

-{% newthought 'tl; dr We extend' %} our ideas of how to do regression to a more complex class of functions.<!--more-->
+We extend our ideas of how to do regression to a more complex class of functions.

 ## Introduction